 The Davis Project for Peace application is now open!
 The deadline to apply is Sunday, December 5 at 11:59 p.m.
 EST.

-The Davis Projects for Peace is an initiative funded by Kathryn W. Davis for undergraduate students to design and implement their own grassroots projects to take place during the summer months.
-Individual students or groups of students are invited to submit innovative and engaging proposals for projects focused on conflict resolution and the breaking down of barriers to peace.
+The Davis Projects for Peace is an undergraduate $10,000 grant designed to help students implement their own grassroots project to take place during the summer months.
+Individual students or groups of students from Columbia College, the Fu Foundation School of Engineering and Applied Science and the School of General Studies are invited to submit innovative and engaging proposals for projects that improve communities.

 It is intentional that no clear definition is given for "projects for peace."
 Applicants are encouraged to use their creativity to design projects and employ innovative techniques for engaging participants in ways that focus on conflict resolution, reconciliation, building understanding, breaking down barriers which cause conflict and finding solutions for resolving conflict and maintaining peace.